-A registration for a serial will cover both the-collective work individual contributions and as well as the component works contained therein if the issue as a whole, and (ii) if the contributions have not been previously published or previously registeredserial and the component works were created by the same author and if the copyright in those works are owned by the copyright claimant.
+As mentioned above, an applicant may register an issue together with the articles, photographs, or other contributions contained therein (i) if the claimant owns the copyright in the individual contributions and the issue as a whole, and (ii) if the contributions have not been previously published or previously registered.
 See Morris v.
 Business Concepts, Inc., 259 F.3d 65, 71 (2d Cir.
-2001), abrogated on other grounds by Reed v.-Elsevier, Inc. v.
+2001), abrogated on other grounds by Reed Elsevier, Inc. v.
 Muchnick, 559 U.S. 154 (2010).
-In this situation, there is no caseneed to identify the component works in the application, although the applicant may the claimant register a do so by checking the box marked "contribution to a collective work (e.g. an article)" in the-Author Created-field or by providing a similar statement in the-Nature of Authorshipthat is in the public domain-space.
+In no case may the claimant register a contribution that is in the public domain.

-If the copyright in the individual contributionsserial and the issue as a whole are ownedcomponent works were created by different parties, or if the contributions were previously published or previously registered, the applicant generally must submit a separate application for each contribution.
+If the copyright in the individual contributions and the issue as a whole are owned by different parties, or if the contributions were previously published or previously registered, the applicant generally must submit a separate application for each contribution.

-Ifauthors, but the claimant is notin the serial owns all rights in the component works, the applicant should identify the author of the issue as a whole or is not the author(s) of the individual contributions that appeareach component included within that issuethe claim.
-The applicant may assert a claim in each component by checking the box marked "contribution to a collective work (e.g. an article)" in the Author Created field or by providing a similar statement in the Nature of Authorship space.
-In the alternative, the applicant may describe the specific form of authorship that appears in each component, such as "text," "photographs," or "artwork."
-In all cases, the applicant should provide a transfer statement explaining how the claimant obtained the copyright in the issue as a whole or a particular contribution, as appropriate.each component.
+If the claimant is not the author of the issue as a whole or is not the author(s) of the individual contributions that appear within that issue, the applicant should provide a transfer statement explaining how the claimant obtained the copyright in the issue as a whole or a particular contribution, as appropriate.
 For guidance on completing this portion of the application, see Chapter 600, Section 620.9(A).

-If the issueserial contains an appreciablea substantial amount of previously published material, previously registered material, public domain material, or material that is not owned by the copyright claimant, the applicant should exclude that material from the claim using the procedure described in Chapter 600, Section 621.8.
+If the issue contains an appreciable amount of previously published material, previously registered material, public domain material, or material that is not owned by the copyright claimant, the applicant should exclude that material from the claim using the procedure described in Chapter 600, Section 621.8.

-For guidance concerning the deposit requirements for serials, see Chapter 1500, Section 1509.1(K).
+For guidance concerning the deposit requirements for serials, see Chapter 1500, Section 1509.1(B).